MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-classic-migrate.md

 ms.topic: how-to
 ---

-# Move to the new Defender for Storage pricing plan
+# Move to the new Defender for Storage plan

 On March 28, 2023, we introduced the new Defender for Storage plan.
 This plan offers several benefits not available in the Defender for Storage (classic) per-transaction or per-storage account pricing plans, such as:

 - **Enhanced activity monitoring**: Continuous analysis of data plane and control plane activities for threat detection.
+- **Detection of compromised or abused SAS tokens**: Continuous analysis of data plane and control plane activities for threat detection, including the detection of misconfigured and overly permissive Shared Access Signatures (SAS tokens) that might be leaked or compromised.
-- **Option to enable sensitive data threat detection (add-on)**: Alerts for potential exposure and exfiltration risks of sensitive data.
+- **Option to enable sensitive data threat detection (add-on)**: Detection of potential exposure events and suspicious activities on resources containing sensitive data resulting in data exfiltration.
-- **Option to enable Malware scanning (paid add-on)**: Real-time detection of malicious files across all file types.
+- **Option to enable malware scanning (paid add-on)**: Real-time detection of malicious files across all file types.
 - **Predictable, per-storage account pricing**: A more foreseeable and flexible pricing structure for better control over coverage.
 - **Granular controls at the resource level**: Enable at the subscription or resource level and exclude specific storage accounts from protected subscriptions, providing more granular control over your security coverage.